 Here are two smart brand reputation management goals:

-- Address and resolve 90% of customer complaints on social media within 24 hours
+• Address and resolve 90% of customer complaints on social media within 24 hours

-- Improve online sentiment by 20% through proactive reputation management
+• Improve online sentiment by 20% through proactive reputation management

-8. Collaborate with Influencers
+8. Collaborate With Influencers

 The Influencer Marketing Hub defines an influencer as someone who has these two things:

-- The power to affect the purchasing decisions of others because of his or her authority, knowledge, position, or relationship with his or her audience.
+• The power to affect the purchasing decisions of others because of his or her authority, knowledge, position, or relationship with his or her audience.

-- A following in a distinct niche, with whom he or she actively engages.
+• A following in a distinct niche, with whom he or she actively engages.
 The size of the following depends on the size of his/her topic of the niche.

 Based on this definition, here are two smart influencer collaboration goals to pursue:

-- Collaborate with three influencers every quarter to promote the brand and increase its reach
+• Collaborate with three influencers every quarter to promote the brand and increase its reach

-- Increase engagement and conversions through 5 influencer marketing campaigns every quarter
+• Increase engagement and conversions through 5 influencer marketing campaigns every quarter

 9. Market Research

-Finally, you need an update on what’s happening in the market.
-Remember, customers and times are always changing.
+Customers and times are always changing.
 Therefore, what worked yesterday may not work today.
 You’ll only know that by conducting market research.

 Here are 2 smart market research goals to pursue:

-- Conduct quarterly surveys or polls on social media to gather insights from the target audience
+• Conduct quarterly surveys or polls on social media to gather insights from the target audience

-- Monitor and analyze competitor activities and customer preferences on social media
+• Monitor and analyze competitor activities and customer preferences on social media